pgdogdev/docs/docs/installation.md

 host = "127.0.0.1"
 ```

-#### Example `users.toml`
+#### `users.toml`

 This configuration file contains a mapping between databases, users and passwords.
-Users not specified in this file
-won't be able to connect to PgDog:
+Unless you configured [passthrough authentication](features/authentication.md#passthrough-authentication), users not specified in this file won't be able to connect to PgDog:

 ```toml
 [[users]]